Amateur radio helping our community. Volunteers using radio help at civic events.

 Access To Radio Stations

-Our HF/VHF/UHF radio stations are available for the use of members who undertake EOC Radio Room certification.
-The VECTOR HF station may be of particular interest to apartment bound hams that would like to take in a contest now and then and radio mentors are available.
+Our HF/VHF/UHF radio stations are available for the use of members who earn EOC Radio Room certification.
+Apartment-bound?
+Use contests to exercise the VECTOR HF station now and then.
+Radio mentors are available.

 A VECTOR member becomes part of the City’s Emergency Response Plan.
-We plan and prepare for “the big one” and other significant emergencies, and hone our skills through drills, exercises and activations in support of civic events.
+We plan and prepare for “the big one” and other significant emergencies, and hone our skills through drills, exercises and activations supporting civic events.

-Each year the City of Vancouver and Vancouver Police Department independently celebrate their volunteer partners with a gala or open house event.
-In 2016 VECTOR as an organization was bestowed the City of Vancouver Award of Excellence in recognition of our team efforts.
+Each year the City of Vancouver and Vancouver Police Department celebrate their volunteer partners with a gala or open house event.
+In 2016, VECTOR as an organization was bestowed the City of Vancouver Award of Excellence in recognition of our team efforts.